javascript-tutorial/en.javascript.info/1-js/2-first-steps/5-variables/article.md

 The `var` keyword is *almost* the same as `let`.
 It also declares a variable, but in a slightly different, "old-school" fashion.

-The subtle differences does not matter yet, but we'll cover them in detail later when going deeper into the language.
+The subtle differences does not matter for us yet.
+We'll cover them in detail later when going deeper into the language.
 [/smart]

 ## Real-life analogy

 We can easily grasp the concept of a "variable" if we imagine it as a "box" for the data, with the unique-named sticker on it.

-For instance, the variable `message` is a box with the value `"Hello!" labelled `"message"`:
+For instance, the variable `message` is a box with the value `"Hello!"` labelled `"message"`:

 <img src="variable.png">